3 Questions to Ask When Naming a Guardian for Your Children

 While you will hopefully never need a Guardian for your children, it is important to be prepared for the worst case scenario.
 Without proper planning, if something were to happen to you, the decision of what would happen to your children would be left up to the courts, or worse, Child Protective Services.
 And if you don’t make it home tonight, and don’t have paperwork telling the police where your children should go, they will go to a stranger’s home, or a foster care facility.

 Uninterested third parties will not have the same knowledge and understanding of what your children need as you do and the courts will not know who would be best suited to love and care for your children.
-If you want to ensure a guardian is in place for your children in the case you aren’t available, here are three questions to ask.
+If you want to ensure a guardian is in place for your children in the case you aren’t available, here are three questions to ask when naming a Guardian for your children.

 (1) What is a Guardian?